Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 One plea for play, and we tell you, you’re taking it home.

-What’s more, the Havanese have a super friendly and cuddly nature.
+What’s more, the Havanese have a super-friendly and cuddly nature.

-The dogs reach a maximum of 8.5 to 11.5 inches and weigh a maximum of 13 pounds.
+The dogs reach 8.5 to 11.5 inches and weigh up to 13 pounds.

 Potential health issues in Havanese may include hip dysplasia, eye problems, and heart conditions, so regular veterinary check-ups are essential for maintaining their health.